ibm-cloud-docs/containers/vpc_subnets.md

 **What IP ranges can I use for my VPC subnets?**<br>
 {: #vpc-ip-range}
 The default IP address range for VPC subnets is 10.0.0.0 – 10.255.255.255.
 For a list of IP address ranges per VPC zone, see the [VPC default address prefixes](/docs/vpc?topic=vpc-configuring-address-prefixes).
-If you enable your VPC with classic access, or access to classic infrastructure resources, the default IP ranges per VPC zone are different.
-For more information, see [Classic access VPC default address prefixes](/docs/vpc?topic=vpc-setting-up-access-to-classic-infrastructure#classic-access-default-address-prefixes).

 If you need to create your cluster by using custom-range subnets, see the guidance for [custom address prefixes](/docs/vpc?topic=vpc-configuring-address-prefixes).
 However, if you use custom-range subnets for your worker nodes, you must ensure that the IP range for the worker node subnets do not overlap with your cluster's pod subnet.
 The pod subnet varies depending on your subnet choices during cluster creation and your cluster's infrastructure type:
 * If you specified your own pod subnet in the `--pod-subnet` flag during cluster creation, your pods are assigned IP addresses from this range.
 * If you did not specify a custom pod subnet during cluster creation, your cluster uses the default pod subnet.
   * <img src="images/icon-vpc-gen1.png" alt="VPC Generation 1 compute icon" width="30" style="width:30px; border-style: none"/> For VPC Gen 1 clusters, the default pod subnet is `172.30.0.0/16`.
   * <img src="images/icon-vpc-gen2.png" alt="VPC Generation 2 compute icon" width="30" style="width:30px; border-style: none"/> In the first cluster that you create in a Gen 2 VPC, the default pod subnet is `172.17.0.0/18`.
 In the second cluster that you create in that VPC, the default pod subnet is `172.17.64.0/18`.
 In each subsequent cluster, the pod subnet range is the next available, non-overlapping `/18` subnet.

+**How do I create subnets for classic infrastructure access?**<br>
+If you enable classic access when you create your VPC, [classic access default address prefixes](/docs/vpc?topic=vpc-setting-up-access-to-classic-infrastructure#classic-access-default-address-prefixes) automatically determine the IP ranges of any subnets that you create.
+However, the default IP ranges for classic access VPC subnets conflict with the subnets for the {{site.data.keyword.containerlong_notm}} control plane.
+Instead, you must [create the VPC without the automatic default address prefixes, and then create your own address prefixes and subnets within those ranges for you cluster](#classic_access_subnets).

 **Can I specify subnets for pods and services in my cluster?**